fleetdm/fleet/handbook/customer-success/README.md

 5. Provide updates to open feature requests (can be done monthly or quarterly)
 6. Provide updates to open bug reports

+### Generate an expansion opportunity in Salesforce
+One of the key performance indicators for CSMs is handling all customer expansions to ensure they are closed out on time and tracked properly.
+Below are the steps you should take when creating a new expansion opportunity in Salesforce, which is performed when a customer notifies you that they will be adding licenses to an existing subscription.

+1. Navigate to your customer's account in SFDC
+2. Scroll down to the section labeled "Upcoming renewal (± expansions)"
+3. Click the "New" button to generate a new opportunity
+4. Change the type of opportunity to "Expansion"
+5. Change the opportunity name to reflect the following naming structure: Customername_FleetPremium_Expansion_Q12024 (Quarter and year will be unique to the timing of the opp you are generating)
+6. Fill out all required information
+7. Press the save button to complete this process and finish creating the expansion opportunity

 ### Create customer support issue
 Locate the relevant issue or create it if it doesn't already exist (to avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue).
 When creating a new issue, make sure the following:
 - Make sure the issue has a "customer request" label or "customer-codename" label.